roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/connect-with-chirpstack.md

   caption="Registering your own Gateway"
 />

-- Fill in the Gateway ID that we got from the last section ([Configuring the Gateway](/en-us/quick-start/rak2245-stamp/configuring-the-gateway.html)), also called Geteway EUI.
+- Fill in the Gateway ID that we got from the last section ([Configuring the Gateway](/en-us/quick-start/rak2245-stamp/configuring-the-gateway.html)), also called Gateway EUI.
 - If you have properly configured your LoRaWAN® Gateway and there is a network connection between the external ChirpStack and your LoRaWAN® Gateway, you should see the following page and status:

 <rk-img